Part Two (Continued)

 What every none in life needs is a sense of purpose.
 He had obviously lost his years ago, yet due to this nation’s crisis, he may have just gotten it back again.

-A loud crash in the darkness rose up behind him, Murphy jump.
+A loud crash in the darkness rose up behind him.
+Murphy jumped.
 His heart pounded out of control.
 “What the F… was that,” he whispered, and grabbed a piece of wood for a club.
 A great creaking sound and a sudden thunderous roar followed by a shower of leaf litter falling to the ground.
 A massive tree had fallen not two hundred feet from where he camped.
 The tremendous crash had nearly given him a heart attack.

 “Jeezus, that scared the living shit out of me,” Murphy gasped for air, he shook from the adrenaline.
 To be certain it was a tree he listened for movement, but heard only silence.